Legion2/ritam/demo/README.md

 ## Demo

 The demo consists of the `manager` container, which is the RITAM Device and Application Manager, it can be accessed at http://localhost:8080/swagger/ or via the `ritam` CLI.
-Five IoT devices are simulated by five docker containers called `deviceX`, they can be access also on localhost with the ports `8081-8085`.
+Five IoT devices are simulated by five docker containers called `deviceX`, they can be accessed on localhost with the ports `8081-8085`.
-For the demo, also a MQTT broker is started with docker compose, which is used in the demo IoT applications.
+For the demo, a MQTT broker is started with docker-compose, which is used in the demo IoT application.
 To observe the MQTT messages run `docker-compose exec broker mosquitto_sub -t '#'`.

 In the following the management operations of an example IoT application are demonstrated.